-Risk coverage / Insurance
+Risk coverage - Insurance

-The Group risk prevention and protection policy is determined by Corporate Services, in partnership with its brokers and insurers and in collaboration with the Activities.
-The vast majority of facilities is insured by Group policies with the objective of guaranteeing adequate coverage of risks at the best market conditions.
-These risks specifically include direct risks (fire, theft, etc.), loss of profit, general civil liability (including Directors' civil liability) and transport of goods.
-Other facilities are covered by local insurance policies.
+The Group risk prevention and protection policy is determined by Corporate Services, in collaboration with insured entities and in partnership with its brokers and insurers.
+The vast majority of facilities are insured by Group policies which include direct risks (fire, theft, etc.), loss of profit, general civil liability (including corporate officers' civil liability) and transport of goods.
+Other units and risks are covered by insurance policies that fall within the remit of local managers, and if necessary, with the support of Corporate Services.